Murder of Breck Bednar: Circumstances of death

-Bednar's mother, Lorin LaFave, was reported to have "limited his access to electronics, installed parental controls and forbade him from using the same server as a boy she had grown suspicious of."
+Bednar's mother was reported to have "limited his access to electronics, installed parental controls and forbade him from using the same server as a boy she had grown suspicious of."
 She recalled, "His personality was changing and his ideology was changing and he was starting to refuse to attend church with us.
 I felt like it was because of the negative influence of this person."

 On 17 December 2013, LaFave called Surrey Police expressing concerns about online grooming; she said she warned police that her son was in danger.
 Nonetheless, it was reported, "The teenagers had been playing games online for several months, despite LaFave's efforts to put an end to their relationship."

 On 17 February 2014, Bednar travelled by taxi to Daynes' flat.
 Later that day, his father, with whom he had been expected to spend the weekend, sent a text message to tell LaFave that Breck had not arrived.
 A few hours later his siblings, 12-year-old triplets, began to receive messages that their brother had been murdered, describing photos of Bednar that had been posted on social media, which were soon confirmed by the police.

 The photos, showing Bednar's body, were posted to other members of the six-person online gaming group.
 Word spread, leading to a friend's text message to one of the triplets, "Is it true about your brother?
 If it's true, it's so sad."
 At the same time, police were telling Bednar's parents the news that their son had been murdered.

 Police and paramedics were called to the flat where Bednar was found with stab wounds to his neck, deceased.

 Perpetrator

-According to BBC News, "Lewis Daynes, 19, of Rosebery Road, Grays, was due to stand trial at Chelmsford Crown Court on a charge of murder but admitted the offence" before the jury was sworn.
-Sentencing by Mrs Justice Cox was scheduled for 12 January 2015.